Battle of Oramar

-The Battle of Oramar or Oramar Expedition, was a battle in the present-day village of Dağlıca, Yüksekova, in Hakkari, that took place in September 1917 between the Assyrian volunteers of Agha Petros, supported by Russian Cossacks, against the Kurds of Soto Agha.
+The Battle of Oramar or Oramar Expedition, was a battle in the present-day village of Dağlıca, Yüksekova, in Hakkari, that took place in September 1917 between the Assyrian volunteers of Agha Petros, supported by Russian Cossacks, against the Kurds of Suto Agha.
 The Assyrian forces initiated the attack with the goal of recapturing Oramar that was held by the Kurds since 1914, in order to punish Soto Agha for his previous crimes against the Assyrians during Sayfo.

 Background

 Soto Agha was a fierce enemy of the mountain Assyrians.
 He sacks their villages, steals their flocks, he abducts their women and murders the male villagers.
 However, the Russian Cossacks were completely unaware of these actions committed by Soto.
 Completely blinded by his oriental hospitality, the Russians accepted his guides to lead them through the mountains.
 When the Russian Cossacks arrived at a deep gorge, they were ambushed.
 Soto's men attacked from all sides, slaughtering every Cossack until the very last man was killed.
 The 18 Cossacks who decided to stay behind at the home of Soto, were also massacred.
 This left the Assyrians of Hakkari on their own.

 Before the Battle of Oramar in 1917, Soto had been captured as a thief and looter.
 Agha Petros, unaware of who the thief was, ordered his men to bring him in.
 Petros rose to his feet, and went up to the prisoner: "Sooto of Oramar" Petros said, "I will spare your life as you spared mine twenty four years ago.
 I am Petros of Baz".
 Agha petros gave Soto a sword in gratitude, and Soto gave Petros a knife.